 Session Messages don’t need WhatsApp approval.
 Therefore, they can be built directly in Content Builder.
 Once you put your session message onto the Journey builder canvas, you can configure it with a channel.
 After that, add a ‘wait until response’ step.

 What’s really cool is that this block allows you to branch your responses, based on different response keywords you’ll receive.
 Think what customers would ask and need, e.g. ‘product information’, ‘shipping’, ‘store hours’.
 Be sure to include 2 more paths: one for invalid responses and one for no responses.

 To make each response ‘appropriate’, you can allow a unique time interval to each one of them, and then pick a suitable action as the next step, which may be different from path to path: reply with an email, or a Whatapp activity, open a case in service cloud so an agent can call them back.
 The activity can be whatever suits the situation best.

 And there you have it: how to send WhatsApp messages in Salesforce Marketing Cloud.
 Something to experiment with?
 Definitely.
 But how you do it will be vital for your success.
 Many people will consider WhatsApp somewhat of a private channel.
 So don’t be creepy!

-Your Use Case for WhatsApp in Salesforce Marketing Cloud
+For WhatsApp in Salesforce Marketing Cloud

-But, there are, of course, many, many excellent use cases for both transactional and session WhatsApp messages.
+There are many excellent use cases for both transactional and session WhatsApp messages.
 Want to know how we approach getting started with sending WhatsApp Messages in Salesforce Marketing Cloud?
 Reach out to us in chat, phone or email, or leave your contact details with us and we’ll get on the phone with you within 24 hours.